Hamed-Sotoudiyan/Hamed-Sotoudiyan/README.md

 ### Hi there , my name is Hamed Sotoudiyan
 #### Python/Django Developer

-Backend (Python) developer with practical experience in the Django framework implementing range of business logics from E-commerce to Industrial, Personal, charity websites and others (more than 2 years and 10 projects).
-Have worked in agile environments with teammates from 5 to 15 people.
-With 5 years of experience and a zest for solving complex problems.
+As a Software Engineer, I have over 6 years of practical experience in the Software design and development and more than 4 years experience in the Django/Fastapi framework, implementing a range of business logics from E-commerce to Industrial, Personal, charity websites, and others.

-Interested in Languages, whether human. or machine.
+I have experience working with Agile methodologies, Scrum stories, and sprints with teammates from 5 to 40 people.
+I am skilled in solving complex problems and have a passion for learning and growth.
+I am interested in languages, whether human or machine, and I am always eager to explore new technologies and frameworks.

 Skills: Python / Django / Django REST Framework GIT / PostgreSQL / Celery / Bootstrap /
         Test / Docker / Django-extensions / Redis / Django-filter / OAuth